What can you do to prepare for Single Touch Payroll?

-Single Touch Payroll is one of the biggest transformations taking place in organisations across Australia in 2018.
+Single Touch Payroll or STP is one of the biggest transformations taking place in organisations across Australia in 2018.

 While there’s a lot of information out there about who the legislative change applies to, there’s a gap concerning what companies can do before July to be prepared for Single Touch Payroll.
 Don’t worry, we’ve got you covered.